jonathanh8686/DiscordFishBot/README.md

 `.cardcount [username]` - **Gives the number of cards a user has**

 `.designate [username]` - **Changes the turn to another player** In the case that you have run out of cards during your turn, you will be prompted to designate the next player.
-You may choose anyone in the game to continue.
+You may choose anyone in the game to continue. *Note: In most variants of the rule, when a player is out of cards the turn should go to the player clockwise them, in this case, the convention is to designate the player below you on the team list*

 `.reset` - **Resets the entire game** Do not use during game unless you want to lose all data of the game.
 Should really only be used if the bot breaks (and it will I promise)